Introduction

 Uplink message processing

-On the receipt of an uplink message, the Cumulocity IoT platform creates the following measurements and events, and updates the corresponding device managed object.
+On the receipt of an uplink message, the Cumulocity platform creates the following measurements and events, and updates the corresponding device managed object.

 - Unprocessed data - An event of type